helidon-io/helidon-examples/examples/integrations/langchain4j/coffee-shop-assistant-mp/README.md

 ## Try metrics

-Helidon provides `MetricsChatModelListener` which generates metrics that follow the [Semantic Conventions for GenAI Metrics](https://opentelemetr.io/docs/specs/semconv/gen-ai/gen-ai-metrics).
+Helidon provides `MetricsChatModelListener` which generates metrics that follow the [OpenTelemetry Semantic Conventions for GenAI Metrics v1.36.0](https://github.com/open-telemetry/semantic-conventions/blob/v1.36.0/docs/gen-ai/gen-ai-metrics.md).
 This is done out-of-box for Chat API calls.
 To view the captured metrics use following:

 ```shell
 # Prometheus Format